HandsOnDataViz/book/docs/HandsOnDataViz.md

 refer to a *specific locations* that can be displayed as point markers on a map.
 By contrast, numbers 5-8 generally represent *polygon* data because they usually refer to *geographic boundaries* that can be displayed as closed shapes on a map.
+See examples of both point and polygon maps in previous Table <a href="#tab:map-types">8.1</a>.

 This point-versus-polygon distinction applies *most* of the time, but not always, with exceptions depending on your data story.
 First, it is